Ricosen Balloons

 Standard lead times for wholesale balloon orders can range from 4 to 8 weeks for existing designs and up to 12 weeks or more for new, custom-molded balloons.
 The time can also be affected by the factory's seasonal workload.
 For example, lead times will typically be longer in the months leading up to major holidays like Halloween or Valentine's Day.

-Strategies to Shorten Lead Time & Streamline Orders
+Strategies To Shorten Lead Time & Streamline Orders

 While MOQs and lead times are a part of the business, there are proactive steps you can take to make the process smoother and faster.